Goodchild21/library-service/README.md

 5. `GET /books`: List all books

-## Tech Stack, Frameworks & Authentication
+## Tech Stack & Frameworks

 - Python with FastAPI framework
 - PostgreSQL database with Alembic migration for database schema and management
 - Docker for containerization with Docker Compose for multiple containers
+- Redis for caching implementation to improve reading performance

 ## How to run